A variant of a Dwyer-Kan theorem for model categories

 \begin{definition} Let \cat A be a simplicial category.
 A functor $F\colon \cat A \to \sS$ is \emph{small} if it is a left Kan extension from some small subcategory.
 In other words, there exists a small full subcategory $i\colon \cat A' \hookrightarrow \cat A$, such that $F=\Lan_i i^*F$.
 We denote the category of small functors from $\cat A$ to $\sS$ by $\sS^{\cat A}$. \end{definition}

-\begin{remark} Note that in the book by M.~Kelly, \cite{Kelly}, small functors are called accessible, which does not correspond to modern terminology, though accessible functors are always small and small functors of accessible categories are accessible.
+\begin{remark} In the book by M.~Kelly, \cite{Kelly}, small functors are called accessible, which does not correspond to modern terminology (accessible functors are functors of accessible categories preserving $\lambda$-filtered colimits for some cardinal $\lambda$), though accessible functors are always small and small functors of accessible categories are accessible.
 A functor is small if and only if it is a small (weighted) colimit of representable functors, \cite[Proposition~4.83]{Kelly}.
-Since the category of small functors from \cat A to \sS is cocomplete, \cite[Proposition~5.34]{Kelly}, in particular tensored over \sS, a colimit of functor $G\colon (\cat A')^{\op}\to \sS^{\cat A}$ weighted by the functor $F\colon \cat A' \to \sS$ may be computed using the coend formula: $F\star_{\cat A'} G = \int^{A\in \cat A'} FA \otimes GA$, \cite [3.70]{Kelly}. \end{remark}
+Since the category of small functors from \cat A to \sS is cocomplete, \cite[Proposition~5.34]{Kelly}, in particular tensored over $\sS$, a colimit of the functor $G\colon (\cat A')^{\op}\to \sS^{\cat A}$ weighted by the functor $F\colon \cat A' \to \sS$ may be computed using the coend formula: $F\star_{\cat A'} G = \int^{A\in \cat A'} FA \otimes GA$, \cite [3.70]{Kelly}. \end{remark}